 Pricing

-- The Basic Plan ($49/month) includes additional features like a custom domain, email marketing integrations, and affiliate marketing tools.
+- The Basic plan ($49/month) includes additional features like a custom domain, email marketing integrations, and affiliate marketing tools.

-- The Start Plan ($99/month) adds features such as course completion certificates, live Zoom classes, and priority support.
+- The Start plan ($99/month) adds features such as course completion certificates, live Zoom classes, and priority support.

-- The Grow Plan ($199/month) is designed for businesses, providing white-labeling options, advanced analytics, and extra admin accounts.
+- The Grow plan ($199/month) is designed for businesses, providing white-labeling options, advanced analytics, and extra admin accounts.

 7. Membership.io